 7 Years child residency immigration rule in the UK – Guidance for applicants

-If your child was born and lived continuously 7 years in the UK, there are two ways to regularise your child’s immigration status.
+If your child has lived continuously 7 years in the UK, there are two ways to regularise your child’s immigration status.
 You can either register your child as a British Citizen if your child has lived in the UK for at least ten years or, apply for Discretionary Leave to Remain if your child has lived in the UK for 7 years or more.
 The idea of granting Discretionary Leave to Remain to a child who has lived in the UK for 7 years or more was incorporated into the Immigration Rules on 09 July 2012 (Statement of changes HC194).
 The 7-year rule echoes a previous policy (known as DP5/96) under which a child who had accumulated 7 years’ continuous residence in the UK could not be deported.
 This policy is still referred to by UK courts on certain occasions.

 The relevant Immigration Rule applicable to the grant of Discretionary Leave to Remain in the UK based upon a child’s 7 years of residence is triggered when:

 - the child has lived continuously in the UK for at least 7 years; and